-Committee on the Peaceful

-Uses of Outer Space

-Scientific and Technical Subcommittee

-Forty-ninth session

-Vienna, 6-17 February 2012

-Item 11 of the provisional agenda\\

-Use of nuclear power sources in outer space
+Committee on the Peaceful Uses of Outer Space Scientific and Technical Subcommittee Fiftieth session Vienna, 11-22 February 2013 Item [...] of the provisional agenda Use of nuclear power sources in outer space

-Joint statement made by representatives of the Russian Federal Space Agency and the State Atomic Energy Corporation "Rosatom" at the seminar of the Scientific and Technical Subcommittee of the Committee on the Peaceful Uses of Outer Space on the Safety Framework for Nuclear Power Source Applications in Outer Space: current and planned applications, and challenges
+Joint statement by representatives of the Russian Federal Space Agency and the State Atomic Energy Corporation "Rosatom" at the seminar of the Scientific and Technical Subcommittee of the Committee on the Peaceful Uses of Outer Space on the Safety Framework for Nuclear Power Source Applications in Outer Space: current and planned applications, and challenges

-Submitted by the Russian Federation

-The United Nations Safety Framework for Nuclear Power Source Applications in Outer Space (hereinafter referred to as "the Safety Framework") notes that "according to current knowledge and capabilities, space NPS are the only viable energy option to power some space missions and significantly enhance others.
-Several ongoing and foreseeable missions would not be possible without the use of space NPS."

-Russian experts fully subscribe to that view and consider it necessary to highlight the special role of reactor nuclear power sources in the further development of space exploration.
-Reactor NPS were created in the Union of Soviet Socialist Republics (USSR) and the United States of America during the last century, and were used successfully in space until the end of the 1980s.
+- 1. In the United Nations Safety Framework for Nuclear Power Source Applications in Outer Space it is stated that, "according to current knowledge and capabilities, space nuclear power sources (NPS) are the only viable energy option to power some space missions and significantly enhance others.
+Several ongoing and foreseeable missions would not be possible without the use of space NPS". - 2.
+Russian experts fully subscribe to the above-mentioned view and consider it necessary to highlight the special role of reactor NPS in the further development of space exploration.
+Reactor NPS were created in the Union of Soviet Socialist Republics and the United States of America during the last century, and were used successfully in space until the end of the 1980s. - 3.
+Russian experts consider that the use of reactor nuclear power in space, on the basis of the latest technologies and together with the creation of nuclear power propulsion units, is essential in order to meet current and future challenges in near and deep space and to develop space exploration in the twenty-first century.

-V.12-50401 (E)
+V.12-56962 (E)